iNavFlight/OpenTX-Telemetry-Widget/docs/Configuration-Settings.md

 There are a number of smaller ('budget') radios, often with few buttons and a small screen.
 The combination of fewer buttons and the small screen makes finding a common button press somewhat problematic; the following are supported (2.0.2 and later):

-* Jumper T12 / T-Lite : Menu long press to access the config menu
+* Jumper T12 : "Menu" long press to access the config menu
 * Radiomaster Zorro / TX12 / Boxer: Roller long press to access the config menu
 	* Dismiss the "Reset" menu with "RTN".
     * Access the configuration options via the roller.